The war drives up prices in Europe, with the Spanish state as one of the major affected parties

 No hay anuncios

-This context has already led several entities to revise their forecasts for 2026.
-Specifically, the ECB predicted an increase in inflation two weeks ago, when it revised its inflation forecast for 2026 upwards by eight tenths, to 2.6%, precisely taking into account a possible increase in the price of oil and gas in the event that the conflict in the Middle East drags on.
-For its part, last week, the Organisation for Economic Co-operation and Development (OECD) also revised its forecasts for the eurozone, and raised its inflation rate projections by 7 tenths, which it expects to be around 2.6% this year.
-For Spain, the entity forecasts an increase in the CPI of 3%, seven tenths higher than predicted in its last report.
+This context has already led various entities to revise their forecasts for this 2026.
+Specifically, the ECB foresaw an increase in inflation two weeks ago, when it revised the inflation forecast for 2026 upwards by eight tenths, to 2.6%, precisely taking into account a possible increase in the price of oil and gas in the event that the conflict in the Middle East drags on.
+For its part, last week, the Organisation for Economic Co-operation and Development (OECD) also revised its forecasts for the eurozone, and raised its inflation rate projections by 7 tenths, which it expects to stand at around 2.6% this year.
+For Spain, the entity forecasts an increase in the CPI of 3%, seven tenths higher than what they predicted in their last report.